The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Introduction

 \section{Introduction}

-\looseness=-1 Effective collaboration among partners requires \textit{common ground} -- the shared knowledge, beliefs, and assumptions that enable them to interpret each other's actions and respond appropriately \cite{clark1996using}.
-When common ground cannot be reliably maintained, collaboration often breaks down \cite{klein2005common}.
-To establish common ground, humans use Theory of Mind (ToM) \cite{premack1978does} to infer others' mental states.
-Consequently, enabling computational agents to perform ToM reasoning has been identified as a critical step toward effective human-AI collaboration \cite{Klien2004Ten,Dafoe2020Open,dafoe2021cooperative}.
+\looseness=-1 Effective collaboration among partners requires common ground -- the shared knowledge, beliefs, and assumptions that enable them to interpret each other's actions and respond appropriately \citep{clark1996using}.
+Maintaining common ground requires reasoning about what a partner knows, believes, and intends -- commonly referred to as Theory of Mind (ToM) \citep{premack1978does}.
+Improving ToM reasoning in AI agents has emerged as an important requirement toward effective human-AI collaboration \citep{Klien2004Ten, Dafoe2020Open, dafoe2021cooperative}.
+A necessary precondition for human-AI collaboration is zero-shot coordination (ZSC) \citep{Hu2020Other} which focuses on designing algorithms that, when run independently multiple times, produce compatible policies.

-\looseness=-1 Research in cognitive science suggests that human ToM integrates multiple reasoning processes -- including memory, spatial navigation, and mentalising \cite{Suddendorf2007,mitchell2009inferences}.
-Prior work in computational ToM has focused on the latter, for example, by predicting others' behaviour from an omniscient observer's perspective \cite{baker2011bayesian,rabinowitz2018machine,gandhi2021baby}.
-However, humans are rarely passive observers of a scene where they solely predict behaviour \cite{Sclar2022Symmetric}.
-Instead, they are active participants and must adjust their ToM reasoning to the interactive setting in which their own actions change the environment, influence the behaviour of others, and vice versa.
-This interactive structure necessitates tracking how common ground -- the mutually recognised shared experience built through interaction \cite{tomasello2010origins} -- evolves during collaboration.

-The goal of this paper is thus to \begin{quote} \emph{propose an environment in which effective collaboration between computational agents requires building common ground by tracking beliefs over space and time.} \end{quote}
+\looseness=-1 The Hanabi Learning Environment (HLE) \citep{Bard2020Hanabi} is arguably the most widely used benchmark for ZSC and ToM \citep{Hu2020Other,Hu2021OffBelief,Fuchs2021Theory,Cui2021KLevel,Cui2022Off,Muglich2022Equivariant,Muglich2025Expected,Lauffer2025Robust}.
+However, close to perfect inter-seed cross-play performance has recently been reached \citep{sudhakar2025generalist,forkel2026highentropyleadssymmetry}, limiting its utility as a stress test for further ZSC progress.
+Consequently, the field would benefit from new benchmarks that can be used to track algorithmic advances without risking overfitting to the HLE.